masagrator/FPSLocker-Warehouse/Methodology/DOOM Eternal/README.md

 So our pointer is stored at MAIN+0x6A674F8.

-Those values are stored as int32 and as thus values are stored at offset 0x8
+Those values are stored as int32 at offset 0x8
 ```
 rs_force460
 com_adaptiveTickMaxHz